Estimation and inference for the Wasserstein distance between mixing measures in topic models: Near-Optimal estimation of the Wasserstein distance between mixing measures in topic models

 and is therefore minimax optimal up to a logarithmic factor of $L := n\vee p\vee N$.
 This $\log(L)$ factor comes from a union bound over the whole corpus and all words.
 Under the same set of conditions, we also have the following normalized sup-norm control (see, \cite[Theorem K.1]{bing2021likelihood})

 We will use this estimator of $A$ as our running example for the remainder of this paper.
-All our theoretical results are still applicable when $\wh A$ is replaced by any other minimax-optimal estimator such as \cite{Tracy,bing2020optimal,klopp2021assigning,wu2022sparse} coupled with a sup-norm control as \eqref{rate_A_sup}.
+For the convenience of the reader, Section \ref{Aconstruct} of \cite{supplement} gives its detailed construction.
+All our theoretical results are still applicable when $\wh A$ is replaced by any other minimax-optimal estimator such as \cite{Tracy,bing2020optimal,klopp2021assigning,wu2022sparse} coupled with a sup-norm control as in \eqref{rate_A_sup}.